rutkowski-tomasz/cod2-as-code/README.md

 # 🌎 Motivation

+> Start Call of Duty 2 server from nothing with just 2 commands and 3 minutes waiting. 🤩

 Setting up Call of Duty 2 server requires a lot of configuration and can be a pain.
 Use this repo to automate process of provisioning and configuring.
-It utilizes terraform and creates EC2 instance then deploys desired CoD2 servers.
+It utilizes terraform and does everything for you.
 The CoD2 server will be launched inside docker.
 The docker image used is maintained here: [cod2-docker](https://github.com/rutkowski-tomasz/cod2-docker).

 Thanks a lot to whole [killtube.org](https://killtube.org/) community for open-source developing. 🥰